juancarlospaco/faster-than-requests/README.md

 Multi-Threaded Ready-Made URL-Deduplicating Web Scrapper from a list of URLs.

 **Arguments:**
-- `list_of_urls` list of URLs, URL must be string type, required, must not be empty list.
+- `list_of_urls` List of URLs, URL must be string type, required, must not be empty list.
 - `html_tag` HTML Tag to parse, string type, optional, defaults to `"a"` being Links.
 - `case_insensitive` Case Insensitive, `True` for Case Insensitive, optional, defaults to `True`.
 - `deduplicate_urls` Deduplicate `list_of_urls` removing repeated URLs, optional, defaults to `False`.